Wonderful Wanderings

 Newcastle nightlife

-One thing Newcastle is quite known for that I didn't participate in, is its nightlife.
+One thing Newcastle is quite known for that I didn't participate in is its nightlife.
 You can find plenty of bars on and around Grey Street that turn up the music quite early on the weekends.
-As I don't drink beer and was by myself, I didn't really check out any Newcastle pubs and clubs.
+As I don't drink beer and was alone, I didn't check out any local pubs, clubs, or establishments, such as Tyne Bank Brewery.

 But if you'd rather keep it a bit calmer, there are still plenty of things to do in Newcastle at night.
-Go see a band at one of the music venues, catch some stand-up comedy at The Stand or go see a play at the Live Theatre like I did.
+Go see a band at one of the music venues, catch some stand-up comedy at The Stand, or see a play at the Live Theatre like I did.

 Day trips from Newcastle

 Some other options for day trips in the North East from Newcastle are the city of Durham, a walk along Hadrian's Wall, and visiting Alnwick Castle, now known as Hogwarts from the Harry Potter movies.
-You may also like to visit the famous Angel of the North which is a short drive from the city centre.
+You may also like to visit the famous Angel of the North, which is a short drive from the city center.

 How to get to Newcastle

-Newcastle Airport is small but it is an international airport and I was lucky that it has direct flights to Brussels.
+Newcastle Airport is small, but it is an international airport.
 To see if there are direct flights to Newcastle from your departure airport, check Skyscanner.

-There's a metro station at Newcastle Airport that takes you directly into the city center in less than half an hour.
-The Tyne and Wear metro system has three different zones and day tickets cost less than two singles, so that's something to take into consideration when you plan on using the Newcastle metro more than once.
+A metro station at Newcastle Airport takes you directly into the city center in less than half an hour.
+The Tyne and Wear metro system has three different zones, and day tickets cost less than two singles, so that's something to consider when you plan on using the Newcastle metro more than once.

 For more information on public transportation in and around Newcastle, look here.